Lissy93/ansibles/readme.txt

 to take it from zero to full-configured, usable and secure.
 Only the basics are required, the rest are optional.

-➡️ ESSENTIAL TASKS:
+➡️ RECOMMENDED TASKS:
- ⚒️ Basics:
+ ⚒️ Essentials:
   ├── ✅ Apt - Configures repositories and updates packages
   ├── ✅ Packages - Installs essential packages
   ├── ✅ User accounts - Creates user(s) and sets permissions